rsyncOSX/mydocsy/content/en/blog/ComingUpdates.md

 In forthcoming versions of RsyncUI, both methods will be employed.
 However, if Combine is deprecated in the future, it is straightforward to replace it.
 In version 2.1.6, a significant refactoring of code utilizing Combine was implemented.

-##### Suspending tasks
+##### Halting tasks

-By right-clicking on a task, it can be suspended or released.
-A suspended task will be marked and not estimated or executed.
-Currently, it is not developed, but I have some ideas for its development.
-It may not be feasible if the code becomes too complex, which could make RsyncUI more vulnerable to side effects.
-Complexity refers to an excessive amount of code that is difficult to manage, potentially increasing the risk of unintended consequences.
+By right-clicking on a task, it can be halted or released.
+A halted task will be marked and not estimated or executed.
+Currently, this feature is still in early development.
+Enabling the halt of a task requires minimal code modification.
+The code for actual estimation and execution will only accept valid tasks that are synchronized, synchronized remote, or snapshot.

+Further testing and development are required.
+This feature will be released as part of version 2.3.2.

+{{< figure src="/images/232/toggletask.png" alt="" position="center" style="border-radius: 8px;" >}}

+{{< figure src="/images/232/halted.png" alt="" position="center" style="border-radius: 8px;" >}}